 3. Select the settings icon () that appears at the bottom-right of your screen, then select Account from the settings menu.

-4. Scroll down through the settings list until you see Request verification, then tap it.
+4. Scroll down through the account settings until you see Request verification, then tap it.

 5. A form will appear with your account name pre-filled.
 First, add your full name (for businesses, the full name of whoever manages your Instagram will do).